 - Add the chopped potato and fry for another 4 mins.

-- Next come the the chopped zucchini & more salt, stir and cook for a moment to heat up in the mix.
+- Next, add the chopped zucchini and more salt, stir and cook for a moment to heat up in the mix.

 - Turn off the heat and leave to cool.

 - If you like a thick purée, you may like to remove some of the liquid before blending, and just add the amount you need for the consistency you want.

 - Save the removed liquid and add it back to the soup for the next day.

 - I love to pile on some fresh coriander on top.

 - Ready in 30 minutes, easy to make and always tasty.